ted-spence-avalara/developer-dot/avatax/dev-guide/shipping-and-handling/taxability-of-shipping-charges.md

     </div>
 </div>
 </div>
+So you can see that adding a freight charge to a transaction is no different from adding another item to the transaction.
+One item to consider is how you will associate the freight tax code with the freight charge within your application.
+For certified integrations, the merchant must be able to update this tax code, depending on how they ship their goods.

 Now let's take a look at the transaction when we ship an item that is non-taxable in California:
 <div class="dev-guide-test" id="test2">